-Background.-- Effective January 23, 2009, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of diamond sawblades and parts thereof from China (74 FR 57145, November 4, 2009).
-Following the first five-year reviews by Commerce and the Commission, effective September 18, 2015, Commerce issued a continuation of the antidumping duty order on imports of diamond sawblades and parts thereof from China (80 FR 56441).
+Background.-On May 10, 2012, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of certain steel nails from the United Arab Emirates (77 FR 27421).
+Following the five-year reviews by Commerce and the Commission, effective October 19, 2017, Commerce issued a continuation of the antidumping duty order on imports of certain steel nails from the United Arab Emirates (82 FR 48681).
 The Commission is now conducting a second review pursuant to section 751(c) of the Act, as amended (19 U.S.C.

 1675(c)), to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR Part 201, Subparts A and B, and 19 CFR Part 207, Subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
+Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR part 201, subparts A and B, and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
 The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.

-Definitions.--The following definitions apply to this review:
+Definitions.-The following definitions apply to this review:

-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by Commerce. - (2) The Subject Country in this review is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its full first fiveyear review determination, the Commission defined the Domestic Like Product as diamond sawblades and parts thereof, coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its full first five-year review determination, the Commission defined the Domestic Industry as all domestic producers of diamond sawblades, including the assemblers in addition to all domestic producers of finished diamond sawblades and component parts.
-The Commission also determined that appropriate circumstances existed to exclude certain companies from the domestic industry under the related parties provision.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.

+(2) The Subject Country in this review is the United Arab Emirates.

+(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Like Product as steel nails, coextensive with Commerce's scope.

+(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Industry as all U.S. producers of steel nails.

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent

-Participation in the proceeding and public service list.--Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
 The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the proceeding.